What is VMware ESXi recovery mode

 - it's easier for you to roll back ESXi version than to reconfigure an ESXi host

 However, this feature isn’t perfect and you may still run into some issues after downgrading, for example, losing important host configurations.
-Therefore, please make sure you know what will happen afterwards, and be prepared for it.
+Therefore, please make sure you know what will happen after ESXi boot recovery mode, and be prepared for it.

 Prepare for VMware ESXi host downgrade